What is the Average Payout for a Dog Bite?

 Receiving The Verdict

-Dog owners do know this, even if you don’t!
-You should obtain compensation for medical costs, lost wages, or any damages that you have suffered — which you wouldn’t have suffered if a dog didn’t bite you.
+Dog owners do know this, even if you donโ€™t.
+You may pursue compensation for medical costs, lost wages, or any damages that you have suffered, which you wouldnโ€™t have suffered if a dog hadnโ€™t bitten you.

-- Deductibles on health insurance
+• Deductibles on health insurance.

-- Lost earning potential if you are unable to go back to work right away (or at all)
+• Lost earning potential if you are unable to go back to work right away (or at all).

-- Pain and suffering
+• Pain and suffering.

-- Loss of consortium for you and your family if you or any family members lose affection or companionship after a dog bite injury or fatality
+• Loss of consortium for you and your family if you or any family members lose affection or companionship after a dog bite injury or fatality.

 Although many states have caps on punitive damages and compensatory damages for dog bites, California does not.
 That means you could get more than the average settlement for a dog bite in a personal injury lawsuit or claim.

-Here’s a closer look at these tips on what to do if a dog bites you:
+Hereโ€™s a closer look at these tips on what to do if a dog bites you:

 Seek Medical Attention

-Aside from ensuring your safety, seeking immediate medical attention also strengthens your claim.
-It serves as proof of the severity of the injuries you’ve suffered from the dog attack.
+Aside from maintaining your safety, seeking immediate medical attention also strengthens your claim.
+It serves as proof of the severity of the injuries youโ€™ve suffered from the dog attack.
+This is why dog bite lawyers emphasize the importance of obtaining a thorough medical evaluation.

 Report The Attack To Animal Control

-This will prompt them to conduct an investigation of the attack, where they will look into the dog’s vaccination records, collect witness statements, and gather other relevant information.
+This will prompt them to conduct an investigation of the attack, where they will look into the dogโ€™s vaccination records, collect witness statements, and gather other relevant information.
 Then, they will compile all their findings in a report, which can help support your claim later on.
+A dog bite lawyer can collect these reports on your behalf.

 Document The Scene

 Take photos and videos of your injuries, the dog that bit you, and other details on the scene that could show the nature of the attack.
-You may also obtain security footage of the incident if available.
+You may also acquire security footage of the incident if available.

 Documenting the scene provides insight into what may have happened and who may have been involved.
 Moreover, it details the condition of your injuries right after the attack.
 Photographs and video footage help preserve evidence and establish the facts of your case.
+Sometimes, these dog bite cases may fall under premises liability, wherein property owners have the responsibility to maintain the safety of their spaces.
+Premises liability lawyers can look into the possibility of negligence in such incidents.

 Consult With A Lawyer

-Being represented by an injury attorney ensures your rights are protected throughout the case.
-The dog owner and their insurance company will take you more seriously if they know you’ve hired a lawyer for your dog bite case.
+An injury attorney can advocate for your rights throughout the case.
+The dog owner and their insurance company may take you more seriously if they know youโ€™ve hired a lawyer for your dog bite case.

-The time it takes for you to receive a dog bite payout may be influenced by certain factors, such as the defendant’s willingness to settle, the insurer’s efficiency in processing the payout, and the conclusiveness of the available evidence if the case goes to court.
+The time it takes for you to get a dog bite payout may be influenced by certain factors, such as the defendantโ€™s willingness to settle, the insurerโ€™s efficiency in processing the payout, and the conclusiveness of the available evidence if the case goes to court.

 Evidence Usually Required In A Dog Bite Case

-- Official Report — An official incident report from the local health department or Animal Control office can provide valuable information on the nature of the dog attack.
+• Official Report โ€” An official incident report from the local health department or Animal Control office can provide valuable information on the nature of the dog attack.

-- Witness Statements — Witnesses can help confirm the facts of your case, prove the owner’s liability, and support your claims.
+• Witness Statements โ€” Witnesses can help confirm the facts of your case, establish the ownerโ€™s liability, and support your claims.

-- Photos & Videos — A photo of your injuries or a video of the aggressive dog can serve as evidence to establish the events surrounding the incident.
+• Photos & Videos โ€” A photo of your injuries or a video of the violent dog can serve as evidence to establish the events surrounding the incident.

-- Medical Documents — Hospital bills and medical records can detail the severity of your injuries, the treatment you’ve received, and the expenses you’ve incurred as a result of the dog bite.
+• Medical Documents โ€” Hospital bills and medical records can detail the severity of your injuries, the treatment youโ€™ve undergone, and the expenses youโ€™ve incurred as a result of the dog bite.

-- Expert Witnesses — Statements or reports from medical specialists, economists, forensic investigators, and other experts can help strengthen your claim.
+• Professional Witnesses โ€” Statements or reports from medical providers, economists, forensic investigators, and other professionals can help strengthen your claim.

-- Insurance Policy — You may need a copy of the dog owner’s homeowner’s insurance policy, especially in a lawsuit, to learn about their coverage limits.
+• Insurance Policy โ€” You may need a copy of the dog ownerโ€™s homeownerโ€™s insurance policy, especially in a lawsuit, to learn about their coverage limits.

-- Employment Records — Payslips and other work-related documents can help you compute the wages you lost while recovering from your injuries.
+• Employment Records โ€” Payslips and other work-related documents can help you compute the wages you lost while recovering from your injuries.

 How Many People Get Bitten By Dogs Every Year?